-A Planning circular (PL2/2014) has also been issued which provides greater clarity on the need to apply the Justification Test to existing development and areas which are proposed for redevelopment, included as Section 4.27a of the Planning Guidelines.
+Planning circular PL2/20142 provides greater clarity on the need to apply the Justification Test to existing development and areas which are proposed for redevelopment, included as Section 4.27a of the Planning Guidelines.
 Further, this amendment requires the SFRA to specify the nature and design of structural or non-structural flood risk management measures required prior to development in such areas.
-As part of the Application of the Justification Test for Development Plans, detailed in Section 56 consideration has been given as to how this applies to lands within Dún Laoghaire-Rathdown.
+As part of the Application of the Justification Test for Development Plans, detailed in Section 6 consideration has been given as to how this applies to lands within Dún Laoghaire-Rathdown.
 This has generally taken the form of a qualitative appraisal of the condition and protection afforded by existing defences, along with a review of flood protection needs highlighted in the relevant CFRAM Study Preliminary Option Report (POR).
-The outcome of this assessment is included in the Justification Test for Development future development is premature until there is a scheme in place.
+The outcome of this assessment is included in the Justification Test for Development Plans and indicates where future development is premature until there is a scheme in place.
 There were no locations highlighted where flood protection was needed to allow development to proceed that were not also included in the CFRAM POR.